Fast-Flags/FFlags-Explanations/README.md

----
 # FFLAGS for Roblox

-This document explains the purpose and usage of various FFLAGS.
+This document explains the purpose and usage of various FFLAGS categorized by functionality.

 ---

-## DCD FFLAGS
+# Decomposition Detection (DCD) FFLAGS

-### What does `FFlagSimEnableDCD16` do?
+### What is `FFlagSimEnableDCD16`?

 **DCD** stands for **Decomposition Detection**.